Yancey-Blog/blog-cms-v2/README.md

 ### `yarn eslint`

-Checks your codes by eslint, we will lint your code when commit automatically.
+Checks the codes by eslint, we will lint them before commit automatically.

 ### `yarn commit`